 Mount Everest has been turned into the world’s highest garbage dump by those who seek to conquer it.

 In 1612 in Lancashire, England, a dozen people accused of being witches were brought to trial with devastating results.

 A victim with no identity, a charred vehicle, and an attempted disappearance.

-The story goes that the Earl of Sandwich, you can already see where this is going, created the first sandwich in the 18th century.
+The story is that the Earl of Sandwich, you can already see where this is going, created the first sandwich in the 18th century.
 The story is quite comprehensively wrong although John Montagu, the fourth earl did give his name to the concoction.

 Almost nine centuries ago a gift of food called a dole was bestowed upon the poor of a village in Hampshire, England.
 The tradition continues today.